SamWindell/Signet/README.md

 A C++17 compiler is required.
 The compiler must also be [compatible with the magic_enum library](https://github.com/Neargye/magic_enum#compiler-compatibility) which is used by Signet.
 Signet has been tested with MSVC 16.5.1, Apple Clang 11.0.0, GCC 9.3.0 and Clang 10 on Linux.

+## Usage tips
+- If you are going to do multiple operations on files, then first convert the files to 64-bit WAV (`convert file-format wav bit-depth 64`), do all necessary processing, then convert back to your desired format and bit depth.
+While both WAV and FLAC are lossless, there is the possibility of degradation when working with lower bit-depths when the signal is very quiet.

 ## Examples
 The general pattern is `signet <input-file(s)> <command>`.
 You can have one or more commands, in which case each command will process the set of input-files in the order that you specify them.